Quebec City, Canada

 When we asked expats and global nomads about their social experiences in Quebec City, they replied:

 "Expatriates, retirees and digital nomads living in Quebec City typically have an active social life.
 There are many opportunities to meet people and make friends, such as attending local events, joining clubs and organizations, and taking part in outdoor activities.
 The city also has a vibrant nightlife, with plenty of bars, restaurants, and live music venues to explore.
-Additionally, there are many expat and digital nomad meetups, as well as language exchange groups, which provide a great way to meet people from all over the world," commented one expat who moved to Quebec City.
+Additionally, there are many expat and digital nomad meetups, as well as language exchange groups, which provide a great way to meet people from all over the world," remarked one expat living in Quebec City.

 What advice to expats in Quebec City have about housing?